MO3 (rapper): Death

 Noble was shot and killed on November 11, 2020, at the age of 28.
-While driving on Interstate 35 in Dallas, Noble was pursued by another vehicle leading him to stop his car in the center lane of the highway.
-Kewon Dontrell White would also stop his car and approach Noble’s vehicle.
+While driving on Interstate 35 in Dallas, Noble was pursued by another vehicle, leading him to stop his car in the center lane of the highway.
+The shooter stopped his car and approached Noble’s vehicle.

 Noble tried to retrieve a weapon but was unsuccessful and attempted to escape on foot.
 White chased Noble and shot him multiple times with a rifle before fleeing in his dark colored vehicle, believed to be a 2015 Chevrolet Camaro.
 Noble was transported to a local hospital where he was pronounced dead.

 Two suspects were arrested for his murder: the gunman Kewon Dontrell White on December 9, 2020, and Devin Maurice Brown on April 23, 2021.

-On March 20, 2025, Markies Conway aka Yella Beezy was arrested by Dallas County Texas in connection with felony capital murder-for-hire charges of MO3 in the State of Texas vs. Conway, Markies (Case #F-25-00154).
-The charges alleged that Conway hired White to carry out the murder of Noble.
+On March 20, 2025, Markies Conway (also known as Yella Beezy) was arrested by Dallas County Texas in connection with felony capital murder-for-hire charges of MO3 in the State of Texas vs. Conway, Markies (Case #F-25-00154).
+The charges allege that Conway hired White to carry out the murder of Noble.

-Noble's estate filed a lawsuit against Ray Gene Bollin, Jr., an audio technician and owner of Absolut Production Recording Studios, over claims made by Bollin that he was entitled an ownership stake in 78 previously released recordings and 51 unreleased recordings.
+In August 2023, Noble's estate filed a lawsuit against Ray Gene Bollin, Jr., an audio technician and owner of Absolut Production Recording Studios, over claims made by Bollin that he was entitled to an ownership stake in seventy-eight previously released recordings and fifty-one unreleased recordings.
 Bollin also claimed that he was owed money for use of the studio.
-In May 2025, a federal jury in Sherman, Texas, ruled in favor of Mo3’s estate, finding that Noble sole ownership over the recordings.
+In May 2025, a federal jury in Sherman, Texas, ruled in favor of MO3’s estate, finding that Noble has sole ownership over the recordings.

+On September 4, 2026, a Dallas County jury found Kewon White, who was alleged to have been hired by Conway to carry out the murder of Noble, guilty of capital murder.
+Immediately following his conviction, White was sentenced to life in prison without parole.

+In addition to White and Conway, a third defendant was also charged with capital murder over Noble's murder, Devin Brown.